Ijeoma-ukwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that duplicates the last line of the file iacta find . -type f -name "*.js" -delete
 No more javascript
+ script that counts the number of directories and sub-directories in the current directory. a script that counts the number of directories and sub-directories in the current directory.